shirosaki/confirm_address/README.md

 # Roundcube Confirm Address

-This plugin aim to prevent sending an email to the wrong person.
+This plugin aims to prevent sending an email to the wrong person.

 Users are required to check each recipient addresses in a dialog before sending a message.
 My domain and other domains are listed separately.